-- The young person may be very resistant to attending school and respond defensively or angrily when you begin to explore the issue.
-It is important to remember that anxiety can often present as anger in young people and to use this opportunity to validate and empathise with what the young person is feeling and tune into the feelings that may live under surface emotions. - The internet can be a great tool for communication, however there are negative sides to the internet too you need to be careful of.
-Ensure you understand these aspects and can empathize with a young person and guide them through the challenges: - O Cyberbullying: If you fall victim to cyberbullying, it can be very disheartening as there feels like there is no escape.
+can often present as anger in young people and to use this opportunity to validate and empathise with what the young person is feeling and tune into the feelings that may live the internet too you need to be careful of.
+Ensure you understand these aspects and can o Cyberbullying: If you fall victim to cyberbullying, it can be very disheartening as there feels like there is no escape.
 However, like other forms of bullying, telling someone helps ease your burden and can start the process of fixing the problem.
 Confide in someone you trust; a friend, family member or teacher, and they can help guide you.
 If you are being cyberbullied by someone at school, you may not want to go in.
-However, cyberbullying is a part of every school's anti-bullying policy, and they will have steps in place to ensure the issue gets solved. - o Embarrassing pictures: With every smartphone having a camera function, everyone has a camera handy at all times.
+However, cyberbullying is a part of every school's anti-bullying policy, and they will have steps in place to ensure the issue gets solved.
+Embarrassing pictures: With every smartphone having a camera function, everyone has a camera handy at all times.
 This means if something embarrassing happens, it is likely to be captured.
-It may feel like the end of the world if an embarrassing picture gets put on social media for everyone to see, but people will forget quickly and move on to the next funny picture they see.
+It may feel like the end of the world if an forget quickly and move on to the next funny picture they see.
 You might even want to skip school until everyone forgets.
 However, it can be easier to face these things head on.
 The longer you wait before returning to school, the harder it can be.
 Practice a few clever retorts to jokes people might make about the picture, but if the jokes go too far and they are upsetting you, don't be afraid to approach a teacher for advice.
-They can shut down the comments before they go too far. - o Feeling left out: Social media can be great for keeping in contact with friends and seeing what they are up to.
+They can shut down the comments before they go too far.
+Feeling left out: Social media can be great for keeping in contact with friends and seeing what they are up to.
 Unfortunately, it can also make us feel down if we see group chats we're not a part of, or pictures from a party we weren't invited to.
 If your friends were all together at the weekend without you and you saw it all over social media, you might feel like skipping school to avoid them.
 But it is better to go into school on the Monday and have an open, honest conversation with them.
 Explain how you didn't know about the party, and you wish you were invited.
 A lot of the time it can be a miscommunication, where they didn't realize you missed the conversation about going.
-However, if they are purposefully excluding you, they are not the type of friends you need.
+However, if they are purposefully